smartcontractkit/ccip-owner-contracts/README.md

 We are aware of a [proposal](https://ethereum-magicians.org/t/eip-2294-explicit-bound-to-chain-id/11090) to bound chain ids to 64 bits, but it is still unresolved.

 We choose the tried-and-true OpenZeppelin Merkle tree.
 We remain conservative and don't make use of multiproofs for the sake of simplicity.
-The same KISS approach also leads us to not make use of a Merkle tries with support for storing key-value-pairs (e.g. sparse Merkle trees).
+The same KISS approach also leads us to not make use of Merkle tries with support for storing key-value-pairs (e.g. sparse Merkle trees).
 Such tries would enable us to compute a unique key for each Op, preventing e.g. two Ops with the same nonce and multisig contract from being included in the trie.
 However, the practical benefit of doing so seems
 limited: a faulty set of signers can take far more damaging actions that putting two conflicting transactions in the trie.

 ### Propose-and-Execute Flow